openml-labs/gama/docs/source/user_guide/installation.rst

     pip install -e .[all]

 This installation will refer to your local GAMA files.
-Changes to the code directly affect the installed GAMA package without reinstalling requiring a reinstall.
+Changes to the code directly affect the installed GAMA package without requiring a reinstall.